Worried About Samsung Keyboard's Writing Assist Becoming Paid? Read This

 • Extensions for customizing your experience

-AI-Powered Alternatives
+AI-Powered Alternatives (2026 Edition)

 1. CleverType AI Keyboard

-• Offers advanced grammar correction
+• Advanced grammar correction with context awareness

-• AI-powered writing suggestions
+• AI-powered writing suggestions that learn your style

-• Works across apps
+• Works seamlessly across all apps

 2. Grammarly Keyboard

-• Tone detection and adjustments
+• Tone detection with improvement suggestions

-• Vocabulary enhancements
+• Vocabulary enhancement recommendations

-• Free tier with premium options
+• Free tier covers most needs; premium for advanced features

 How to Disable or Remove the Subscription Prompts